 - Use of some types of medications during pregnancy, such as certain acne drugs and blood pressure medications

 Because the exact cause of pulmonary atresia is unknown, it may not be possible to prevent it.
-However, there are some things you can do that might reduce your child's overall risk of congenital heart defects, such as:
+However, some things can be done before or during pregnancy to help reduce a baby's overall risk of congenital heart defects, such as:

 Tests to diagnose pulmonary atresia may include:

-- X-ray.
-An X-ray shows the size and shape of your child's internal tissues, bones and organs.
-This can help your baby's doctor see the extent of your baby's pulmonary atresia.
+- Chest X-ray.
+A chest X-ray shows the size and shape of the heart and lungs.
+This can help the baby's health care provider see the extent of your baby's pulmonary atresia.

-Your baby will need urgent medical attention once pulmonary atresia symptoms develop.
-The choice of surgeries or procedures depends on the severity of your child's condition.
+A baby will need urgent medical attention once pulmonary atresia symptoms develop.
+The choice of surgeries or procedures depends on the severity of the child's condition.

-An intravenous drug called prostaglandin will prevent closure of the natural connection (ductus arteriosus) between the pulmonary artery and the aorta.
-This is not a permanent solution, but it gives your doctors additional time to determine what type of surgery or procedure might be best for your child.
+Medication may be given through an IV to help prevent the closure of the natural connection (ductus arteriosus) between the pulmonary artery and the aorta.
+This is not a permanent treatment for pulmonary atresia, but it gives health care providers more time to determine what type of surgery or procedure might be best for the child.

-In some cases, repairs can be made via a long, thin tube (catheter) inserted into a large vein in your baby's groin and threaded up to the heart.
-These procedures include:
+Sometimes, pulmonary atresia repairs can be done using a long, thin tube (catheter) inserted into a large vein in a baby's groin and threaded up to the heart.
+Catheter-based procedures for pulmonary atresia include:

 - Balloon atrial septostomy.
-A balloon can also be used to enlarge the natural hole (foramen ovale) in the wall between the upper two chambers of the heart.
+A balloon is used to enlarge the natural hole (foramen ovale) in the wall between the upper two chambers of the heart.
 This hole usually closes shortly after birth.
-Enlarging it increases the amount of blood available to travel to the lungs.
+Making the hole larger increases the amount of blood available to travel to the lungs.

 - Shunting.
 Creating a bypass (shunt) from the main blood vessel leading out of the heart (aorta) to the pulmonary arteries allows for adequate blood flow to the lungs.
 However, babies usually outgrow this shunt within a few months.

 - Fontan procedure.
-If the right ventricle remains too small to be useful, surgeons may use a Fontan procedure to create a pathway that allows most, if not all, of the blood coming to the heart to flow directly into the pulmonary artery.
+If the right ventricle remains too small to be useful, surgeons may use this procedure to create a pathway that allows most, if not all, of the blood coming to the heart to flow directly into the pulmonary artery.

 - Heart transplant.
 In some cases, the heart is too damaged to repair and a heart transplant may be necessary.